 Part B: Show this letter to your mentor (the person in your lab who is most familiar with your research).
 Explain that you will be asking them to complete a similar set of questions online with a deadline in mid-November.
 Return the tear off signature line to your supervising teacher.
 Let your mentor keep the remainder of the letter for future reference.

 Preparing for NYCSEF

 The New York City Science and Engineering Fair will be held Sunday, March 1, 2015 at City College in Hamilton Heights, Manhattan.
 Juniors and Sophomores will attend from 2:00–4:00 PM during the public viewing period.
-Attendance will be taken near the end of the fair.
-Look for an officially designated student monitor.
+Attendance is taken by photograph and signature.
+Look for the officially designated student monitor(s).

 - Record the project title and answer the following 4 questions.

 Do not say, "My teacher made me come here.
 What's the answer to number 4?" or anything similar.

 - What events or objects were studied?

 - What data about these events or objects were collected?